Scanning integer points with lex-inequalities: A finite cutting plane algorithm for integer programming with linear objective: Comparison with Gomory and split cuts

 The next result shows that our family of cuts is not included in and does not include the family of split cuts.
 Combined with the previous proposition, this implies that our family of cuts strictly contains the Chv\'atal--Gomory inequalities.

-\begin{prop} There exist a bounded polyhedron $S$ and a split cut for $S$ that cannot be obtained as (and is not implied by) an inequality of the type \eqref{eq:cut}.
-Conversely, there exist a bounded polyhedron $S$ and an inequality of the type \eqref{eq:cut} that is not a split cut for $S$. \end{prop}
+\begin{proposition} There exist a bounded polyhedron $S$ and a split cut for $S$ that cannot be obtained as (and is not implied by) a lex-cut for any choice of the lattice basis $\{c^1,\dots,c^n\}$.
+Conversely, there exist a bounded polyhedron $S$ and a lex-cut that is not a split cut for $S$. \end{proposition}

 \begin{proof} Let $S\subseteq\R^2$ be the triangle with vertices $(0,0)$, $(1,0)$ and $(1/2,-1)$.
 (See Figure \ref{fig:split1} to follow the proof.)
 The inequality $x_2\ge0$ is a split cut for $S$, as it is valid for both sets $\{x\in S:x_1\le0\}$ and $\{x\in S:x_1\ge1\}$.
 Note that after the application of the cut, the continuous relaxation becomes the segment with endpoints $(0,0)$ and $(1,0)$, which is the convex hull of the integer points in $S$.